 When you sell on backorder with Cogsy, the tool will automatically highlight the estimated shipping date on their product page, shopping cart, and receipt.
 This way, customers know what they're signing up for.

-But because it's a super stressful time of year, DTC email expert Samar Owais recommends also sending an email at least once a week until the order arrives.
+But because it's a super stressful time of year, DTC email marketing expert Samar Owais recommends also sending an email at least once a week until the order arrives.
 That'll keep these customers in the loop.

 However, remember that customers are on a time crunch.
 And if they're wrapping gifts to ship them elsewhere, they might not feel comfortable ordering on backorder.